What To Expect

 If, at that time, you and the doctor determine that euthanasia is best, then that can be done during the same appointment.
 If you or your pet are not ready, then the doctor will help determine a plan to keep your pet comfortable until it is time.

-The COVID-19 outbreak has forced us to make a few changes in how we interact with families both before and during appointments.
+Our COVID-19 protocols require us to make a few changes in how we interact with families both before and during appointments.

 Our goal is to help make the euthanasia process as peaceful as possible.
 Appointments typically last 30 to 45 minutes.
 Please feel free to have your pet wherever they are most comfortable, inside the house or outdoors.
 The doctor will have a brief discussion about your pet and the process and you will sign a consent form.
 To make sure your pet is as comfortable as possible, the doctor will administer medication under the skin to help him or her relax.
 Once they are relaxed, usually about 5-10 minutes, the final medication will be given in a vein.
 This is an overdose of anesthesia.
 It works first on the brain, making sure that your pet doesn’t feel anything.
-Then quickly breathing and heart slow.
+Then quickly, breathing and heart rate slow.
 Typically a pet passes within 1-2 minutes after giving the medication.
 Almost always, this is how the process goes.

 We know that often when you need us, it is urgent.
 We try our best to accommodate same-day appointments, and almost always can help within 24 hours.
 The only day that we do not see appointments is Sunday, but we are still available by phone.